flexera-public/sca-codeinsight-reports-project-inventory/README.md

 The [create_report.sh](create_report.sh) or [create_report.bat](create_report.bat) file contains a **baseURL** value that should be updated to allow for project and inventory links to point to the correct system.

-For registraion purpsoses update the **baseURL** and **adminAuthToken** values within [registration.py](registration.py) to reflect the correct values to allow the report itself to be registerd on the Code Insight server.
+For registration purposes update the **baseURL** and **adminAuthToken** values within [registration.py](registration.py) to reflect the correct values to allow the report itself to be registered on the Code Insight server.

 ## Usage

 This report is executed directly from within Revenera's Code Insight product.
 From the summary page of each Code Insight project it is possible to *generate* the **Project Inventory Report** via the Custom Report Framework.
-Once this report is selected the second project for comparision can be selected
+Once this report is selected the second project for comparison can be selected

 The Code Insight Custom Report Framework will provide the following to the custom report when initiated: